leomccormack/Spatial_Audio_Framework/README.md

 ## Contributing

 Suggestions and contributions to the code are both welcomed and encouraged.
 It should be highlighted that, in general, the framework has been designed to be highly modular with plenty of room for expansion.
 Therefore:
-* if you are researcher who has developed a new spatial-audio related method and want to integrate it into the framework... or
+* if you are researcher who has developed a spatial-audio related method and want it integrated into the framework... or
 * if you notice that an existing piece of code can be rewritten to make it clearer/faster, or to fix a bug...

 then please feel free to do so and submit a pull request.
 Note, however, that if the changes/additions are major, then maybe consider first discussing it via a github "issue" or by contacting the developers directly via email.
 We may also be able to help in the implementation if needed :- )